ganesha1991/Deploy-Infrastructure-as-Code-project/README.md

 use deploy option - ./deploy.sh deploy <stack-name> <template-file> <parameter-file> <region>

 (the stack is already up and running )

+`gk-udagram-demo-s3-bucket` - is the S3 bucket created and hosted the html file there.
 ## Outputs
 Outputs of the Network stack are the VPC ID, public subnets, private subnets and the routing tables Outputs for the server stack is the Loadbalancer DNS name with HTTP prefixed.